junehan-dev/blog/content/post/STUDY-THEORIES/node/how_to_handle_callback.md

 ---
-title: "how to handle async?"
+title: "how to handle callback?"
 date: 2022-04-06T14:17:07+09:00
 categories:
 - STUDY